Mithraism: Birth from a rock

 In some variations, he is shown coming out of the rock as a child, and in one holds a globe in one hand; sometimes a thunderbolt is seen.
 There are also depictions in which flames are shooting from the rock and also from Mithras' cap.
-One statue had its base perforated so that it could serve as a fountain, and the base of another has the mask of the water god.
+One statue had its base perforated so that it could serve as a fountain, and the base of another has the mask of a water god.
 Sometimes Mithras also has other weapons such as bows and arrows, and there are also animals such as dogs, serpents, dolphins, eagles, other birds, lions, crocodiles, lobsters and snails around.
-On some reliefs, there is a bearded figure identified as Oceanus, the water god, and on some there are the gods of the four winds.
+On some reliefs, there is a bearded figure identified as the water god Oceanus, and on some there are the gods of the four winds.
 In these reliefs, the four elements could be invoked together.
 Sometimes Victoria, Luna, Sol, and Saturn also seem to play a role.
 Saturn in particular is often seen handing over the dagger or short sword to Mithras, used later in the tauroctony.

 In some depictions, Cautes and Cautopates are also present; sometimes they are depicted as shepherds.

 On some occasions, an amphora is seen, and a few instances show variations like an egg birth or a tree birth.
 Some interpretations show that the birth of Mithras was celebrated by lighting torches or candles.